 - Support And Coaching

 Our very knowledgeable support team is here to answer ALL of your blogging questions.
 Seriously, no blogging question is off-limits.
 If we don’t know the answer, we’ll help you find it!

 - Free “How To Blog” Training

-We provide free training to all of our customers on both WordPress (writing, images, media library, menus & navigation, categories, and more) and How To Create A Successful Blog (Blog Writing, SEO, Social Media, Advertising, Selling Your Own Products, etc.).
+Free 90 day training to all bloggers on both WordPress (writing, images, media library, menus & navigation, categories, and more) and How To Create A Successful Blog (Blog Writing, SEO, Social Media, Advertising, Selling Your Own Products, etc.).
 Most traditional web hosts and “free” services charge extra for this, if they provide it at all.

 - Full-Service Blog Hosting (running on the WordPress platform)

 The key word here is “full-service”.
 In addition to all the standard hosting stuff, we help you set up your blog’s theme, plugins, email subscribe, and anything else you need help with.